All About The fear of the Sea & How To Overcome it with CBT Therapy & Counselling in Wolverhampton & West Midlands

-The Fear of the Sea is Technically Known as Thalassophobia and is relatively common and often associated with having been at sea in very rough conditions.
+The fear of the Sea is also known as Thalassophobia and is relatively common and often associated with having been at sea in very rough conditions.

-The symptoms of the Fear of the Sea are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of the Sea have much in common with other fears and phobias and may include:

 - Panic attacks

 Often the symptoms of Thalassophobia can seem to occur without the object of fear even being present indicating that the fear of the Sea has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.

 In other words, safety behaviours tend to reinforce the fear of the Sea rather than diminish it!